-Stock gains aren’t the only way to get ahead in the market.
-A focus on dividend stocks—which you can purchase in bulk through dividend exchange-traded funds (ETFs)—can help you generate another type of return by sharing directly in the profits of a company via regular payouts to your investment account.
+“Stocks go up” isn’t the only way to get ahead in the market.
+A focus on dividend stocks can help you generate another type of return by sharing directly in the profits of a company via regular payouts to your investment account.

-Today, I’m going to help you dive into dividend ETFs.
-I’ll give you a quick primer on dividend stocks, discuss why you might want to buy dividend funds to get exposure to these stocks, and list what I believe are some of the best dividend ETFs you can buy.
+Today, I’m going to help you dive into the best dividend ETFs for 2025.
+I’ll give you a quick primer on dividend stocks, discuss why you might want to buy dividend funds to get exposure to these stocks, and list what I believe are some of the best dividend ETFs you can buy for the coming year.

 Disclaimer: This article does not constitute individualized investment advice.
 These funds appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.